 Shark conservationist Ocean Ramsey has also written about her visit and observations from around the same time on her website.
 Great whites are not the only species of shark that has made these waters its home…

 What good is an island destination that does not boast great seafood?
 Rakiura does not disappoint in this respect.
 The two fine dining restaurants on the island serve up succulent Big Glory Bay oysters and salmon that are farmed nearby.
 They don’t come cheap, of course.

-For those who prefer to prepare their own meals, hot smoked salmon is cured and sold at 11 Miro Crescent, just a 15-minute walk from the pier.
+(Probably closed) For those who prefer to prepare their own meals, hot smoked salmon was cured and sold at 11 Miro Crescent, just a 15-minute walk from the pier.
 I first tried it at the Christchurch Farmers Market (where it sells for a few dollars more) and it won me over.
 The flesh is not too salty and it has a nice firmness, unlike the usual smoked salmon varieties.

 Fishing charters are also available (with a minimum two on the boat to go) and even a beginner can catch some blue cod for dinner.
 The people on board will even scale, gut, fillet and pack the fish for the trip back to hotel/hostel kitchen.
 My friend Bryony went on such a trip.